-Pursuant to the provisions of Section 139 of the Companies Act 2013 M/s.
+Pursuant to the provisions of Section 139 of the Companies Act 2013 the Board ofDirectors of the company have recommended for the appointment of M/s.
 K.S.
-Rao & Company Chartered Accountants (Firm Registration No. 003109S) Hyderabad have beenappointed as Statutory Auditors of theCompany for a term of five consecutive years to hold office from the conclusion of the80th Annual General Meeting until the conclusion of79th Annual General Meeting of theCompany on the recommendations of Audit Committee of the Company.
+Rao & Co.Charted Accountants Hyderabad (Firm Register No. 003109S) as Statutory Auditors of theCompany for a term of five consecutive years to hold office from the conclusion of the80th Annual General Meeting until the conclusion of 85th Annual General Meeting of theCompany on the recommendations of Audit Committee of the Company.

 The Notes on Financial Statements referred to in the Auditors' Report areself-explanatory and do not call for any further comments.

 25. Cost Auditors and their Report

 The remuneration of Cost Auditors has been approved by the Board of Directors on therecommendation of Audit Committee.
 The requisite resolution for ratification ofremuneration of Cost Auditors by members of the Company has been set out in the Notice ofensuing annual general meeting.
 The Cost Auditors have certified that their appointment iswithin the limits of Section 141 (3)(g) of the Companies Act 2013 and that they are notdisqualified from appointment within the meaning of the said Act.

-The Cost Audit Report for the financial year 2016-17 issued by M/s Narsimhamurthy& Co Cost Accountants Hyderabad and Mahadevan & Co Chennai Cost Auditors was filedwith the Ministry of Corporate Affairs within the due date.
+The Cost Audit Report for the financial year 2019-20 of M/s.
+Narasimhamurthy & CoCost Accountants Hyderabad and M/s.
+Mahadevan & Co Chennai Cost Auditors was filedwith the Ministry of Corporate Affairs within the due date.

 26. Secretarial Auditors and their Report

 The Secretarial Audit Report submitted by her in the prescribed form MR- 3 is attachedas 'Annexure- 7' to this Report.

-There are no qualifications or observations or adverse remarks or disclaimer of theSecretarial Auditors in the Report issued by them for the financial year 2017-18.
+There are no qualifications or observations or adverse remarks or disclaimer of theSecretarial Auditors in the Report issued by them for the financial year 2020-2021.

 The Statutory Auditors Cost Auditors or Secretarial Auditors of the Company have notreported any frauds to the Audit Committee or to the Board of Directors under Section143(12) of the Companies Act 2013 and rules made there under.

-29. Number of Meetings of the Board
+27 Number of Meetings of the Board

-5 (Five) Meetings of the Board of Directors were held during the year the details ofwhich are given in the Corporate Governance Report.
+4 (four) Meetings of the Board of Directors were held during the year the details ofwhich are given in the Corporate Governance Report.